Animation: Drawing of George Washington, Henry Knox, Thomas Jefferson and Edmund Randolph.

 The most-recognized U.S. patent cover design comes into use, adorning more than five million issued patents.

-Lonnie O. Ingram, Tyrrell Conway, and Flavio Alterthum are issued U.S. patent 5,000,000 for creating a means to use E. coli bacteria to produce ethanol.
+Lonnie O. Ingram, Tyrrell Conway, and Flavio Alterthum receive U.S. patent 5,000,000 for creating a means to use E. coli bacteria to produce ethanol.

-Jeffrey C. Hawkins and Michael Albanese are issued U.S. patent no. 6,000,000 for a method of synchronizing files between computers.
+Jeffrey C. Hawkins and Michael Albanese receive U.S. patent no. 6,000,000 for a method of synchronizing files between computers.

-et al. issued U.S. patent no. 6,051,757 for "Regeneration of plants containing genetically engineered T-DNA."
+et al. receives U.S. patent no. 6,051,757 for "Regeneration of plants containing genetically engineered T-DNA."
 Her research leads to the first transgenic plants and the foundation of modern plant biotechnology.

 Animation: Sketch of the Patent Office headquarters complex fades to photo of the same complex